 It all boils down to getting busy leaders to understand the important implications of people issues and what needs to be done.
 When this is missing, all the necessary hard work you may already be doing — like gathering the hard facts to report on turnover or recruitment trends — will be for naught.

 The key is to combine a razor sharp focus on the business with strong visual storytelling elements.
-Follow these suggestions to get the C-suite to hear you out:
+Follow these suggestions to get C-suite buy-in for great HR initiatives.

 1. Talk About Revenue and Growth